Luma Energy: Public reaction

-Following LUMA Energy’s takeover, protests erupted across Puerto Rico, involving former workers, UTIER, allied groups, and the public.
-Protestors sometimes blocked LUMA premises, leading the company to sue UTIER and others on June 2, 2021, seeking to prevent intimidation and disruption.
+Following Luma Energy’s takeover, protests erupted across Puerto Rico, involving former workers, UTIER, allied groups, and the public.
+Protestors sometimes blocked Luma premises, leading the company to sue UTIER and others on June 2, 2021, seeking to prevent intimidation and disruption.
 A court order on June 4 temporarily barred UTIER from blocking facilities but upheld free speech rights.
 The case was dismissed on June 18 due to insufficient evidence.
 Protests continued at LUMA sites, with employees physically blocked by demonstrators in multiple cities.

-Since LUMA’s takeover on June 1, 2021, customers reported power surges damaging appliances.
+Since Luma's takeover on June 1, 2021, customers reported power surges damaging appliances.
 Voltage irregularities caused fires in two San Sebastián homes, prompting evacuations and repairs.
 Privatization may increase costs, despite already high rates.
 Rising costs are especially concerning given Puerto Rico’s declining economy and high poverty rates.

-In November 2024, Puerto Rico’s Court of Appeals ruled against LUMA Energy, upholding NEPR’s performance measurement system, which LUMA claimed violated its right to bonuses.
-Protestors questioned whether LUMA would modernize the grid, but its president, Wayne Stensby, stated plans to incorporate renewable energy, though only 2.5% of Puerto Rico’s power came from renewables as of 2020.
+In November 2024, Puerto Rico’s Court of Appeals ruled against Luma Energy, upholding NEPR’s performance measurement system, which LUMA claimed violated its right to bonuses.
+Protestors questioned whether Luma would modernize the grid, but its president, Wayne Stensby, stated plans to incorporate renewable energy, though only 2.5% of Puerto Rico’s power came from renewables as of 2020.

-LUMA faced criticism for inadequate staffing and long service delays.
-Customers reported three-hour phone wait times, broken web platforms, and slow power restoration—averaging 333 minutes under LUMA versus 155 under PREPA.[68]
+Luma LUMA faced criticism for inadequate staffing and long service delays.
+Customers reported three-hour phone wait times, broken web platforms, and slow power restoration—averaging 333 minutes under Luma versus 155 under PREPA.[68]
 Due to poor service, several municipalities declared emergencies in June 2021, hiring private contractors for repairs.
 Some mayors also provided aid for food and medication spoilage.

 Lawmakers demanded improvements.
-Representative Luis Raúl Torres urged a 30-day deadline for LUMA to fix deficiencies or face contract termination.
-LUMA, with 2,200 employees instead of the 3,800 needed, pledged to improve service.
-Complaints also arose over estimated bills, leading LUMA to request customer-submitted meter photos and plan upgrades for remote readings.
+Representative Luis Raúl Torres urged a 30-day deadline for Luma to fix deficiencies or face contract termination.
+Luma, with 2,200 employees instead of the 3,800 needed, pledged to improve service.
+Complaints also arose over estimated bills, leading Luma to request customer-submitted meter photos and plan upgrades for remote readings.
 LUMA also aimed to reduce call wait times to under five minutes by August 2021 through expanded staffing.

 Severe weather

-Critics have expressed concern about LUMA Energy’s preparedness for severe weather events.
+Critics have expressed concern about Luma Energy’s preparedness for severe weather events.
 Puerto Rico, located in the Caribbean, is prone to tropical storms and hurricanes.
-Following Hurricane María in 2017—which caused widespread damage to the electrical grid and led to prolonged power outages lasting up to a year—some protestors questioned the timing of LUMA’s takeover in June, coinciding with the start of hurricane season.
+Following Hurricane María in 2017—which caused widespread damage to the electrical grid and led to prolonged power outages lasting up to a year—some protestors questioned the timing of Luma's takeover in June, coinciding with the start of hurricane season.
 These concerns have contributed to calls for a transition to renewable energy and a distributed grid model, which some view as incompatible with the privatization of the power utility.